Moelf/TDAmeritrade.jl/docs/src/index.md

 Documentation for TDAmeritrade.jl

 ## Getting started

+* To best use this package, for example, *real-time quotes* of stocks, you have to have a [TD Ameritrade](https://tdameritrade.com/) trading account.

 1. Make an account at [TD developers](https://developer.tdameritrade.com/apis), this is different from your TD trading account
 2. Make an App, make sure to use "http://localhost" as your Callback URL
 3. Add the **Consumer Key** of your application to `ENV["JL_TD_CONSUMER_KEY"]` (you can also add to your environment variable via ~/.bashrc or ~/.zshrc)